ros/rosdistro/CONTRIBUTING.md

 If the ebuild you are referencing is not in either of those locations, please file a PR into ROS-Overlay to add it and any needed dependencies to the tree.

+Note that `pip` cannot be used to install system packages on Gentoo.
+If the package is not present in the Gentoo package repository, please create an issue on the https://github.com/ros/ros-overlay repository so that it may be created at a later date, omit the key from the new rosdep rule, and link the created issue in the PR which is adding the rule.
+[Here's a simple example](https://github.com/ros/ros-overlay/issues/1019).

 #### Arch Linux

 Packages must be in the official Archlinux core, extra, or community repositories at the time they are contributed.